 Elective modules in intellectual property law

-The deadline for applying for the Dual LLM in Commercial Law (Singapore and London) is 29 April 2016.
+The deadline for applying for the Dual LLM in Commercial Law (Singapore and London) is April/May 2018.

 We may close earlier if places are filled, so we recommend that you apply early.